Skip to main content

 Important

 You should only fetch what you need.
-If you just want to view purchase history, then just use /transactions.
+If you just want to view purchase history, then just use /contacts/transactions.
 For personal data, use only the first endpoint of the three above.

 All three endpoints use contactId to identify the contact.
 Let's consider each one separately.